aaronczichon/aaronczichon/README.md

 My name is Aaron 😊

 💻 I'm working at [PlanB.
 GmbH](https://github.com/planbgmbh) as a Senior Javascript Engineer.
 🛠 My focus is on web technologies and mostly Javascript, HTML and CSS.
 Lately I got into Rust and occasionally I do C#.
 📦 I worked with all the large and most of the not so large JS frameworks.
 So feel free to ask something.
 🦜 Just reach me out and let's have a chat!
 📱 Since August 2022 I'm an [official Ionic Developer Expert (IDE)](https://ionic.io/developer-experts)
-🌏 More info on my [website](https://aaronczichon.de)
+🌏 Want to learn more about me?
+Check out my [website](https://aaronczichon.de).

 📝 My latest blog posts
 * [Obsidian Location Plugin Update 1.3](https://aaronczichon.de/blog/26-obsidian-plugin-130/)